Picsart-AI-Research/MI-GAN/README.md

 (Feel free to share your app/implementation/demo by creating an issue)

 - 🔥 [https://inpaintweb.lxfater.com](https://inpaintweb.lxfater.com/) - an open-source tool for in-browser inpainting by [@lxfater](https://twitter.com/lxfater), [[GitHub project]](https://github.com/lxfater/inpaint-web)

+See [For Developers](#for-developers) section below for easy-to-use MI-GAN ONNX Pipeline creation script, and for a pre-generated ONNX file, which can be seamlessly integrated into your app.

 ## Prepare environment